johnpapa/angular-ngrx-data/docs/limitations.md

 ## No request concurrency checking

 The user saves a new `Customer`, followed by a query for all customers.
-It the new customer in the query response?
+Is the new customer in the query response?

 `Ngrx-data` does not coordinate save and query requests and does not guarantee order of responses.